AssessmentsBlood groups and transfusions

 Sometimes the transfused blood is autologous, meaning the blood was taken out of the person at a prior time, like when they plan to have surgery in the near future.

-In both cases, once the blood is taken, it’s mixed with calcium oxalate which prevents the blood from coagulating, and then refrigerated or frozen for storage, or separated into its components by centrifuge.
+In both cases, once the blood is taken, it’s mixed with sodium citrate which prevents the blood from coagulating, and then refrigerated or frozen for storage, or separated into its components by centrifuge.

 Every person has a unique blood group based on two classification systems: the ABO system and the Rh system.